joshbegley/nyt-latest/README.md

 `Five years into their hard-line rule, the Taliban find themselves in crisis at home and abroad.`\
 https://www.nytimes.com/2026/08/12/world/afghanistan-taliban-anniversary-eclipse-lakers.html

-**Ex-Official at Civil Rights Group Is Charged in Plot to Misuse Far-Right Informants**\
+**Ex-Official at Southern Poverty Law Center Accused of Plotting to Misuse Far-Right Informants**\
 `The charges signaled an escalation of the Justice Department’s prosecution of the Southern Poverty Law Center, which is best known for investigating white supremacist groups.`\
 https://www.nytimes.com/2026/08/12/us/politics/splc-fraud-conspiracy-charges.html